2013 Pacific typhoon season: Typhoon Utor (Labuyo)

 On August 8, the JMA, JTWC, and PAGASA reported that a tropical depression had developed about 560 km to the north of Palau, with the latter naming it as Labuyo as it approached the Philippine Area of Responsibility.
 During the next day, the JMA reported that the depression intensified into Tropical Storm Utor.
 Shortly thereafter, Utor began undergoing explosive intensification, achieving typhoon status early on August 10, as an eye developed.
 At 1200 UTC on August 11, Typhoon Utor attained peak intensity by the ten-minute maximum sustained winds reaching 195 km/h and the atmospheric pressure decreasing to 925 mbar.
 The system became exceptionally symmetrical, as the convective bands had further deepened, which prompted JTWC upgrading Utor to a super typhoon.
-Continuing westward, Utor made landfall over northern Luzon that evening.
+Continuing westward, Utor made landfall over Casiguran, Aurora that evening.
 It emerged into the South China Sea as a weakened storm, and Utor failed to re-intensify significantly.
 At 07:50 UTC on August 14, Utor made landfall over Yangjiang in Guangdong, as a minimal typhoon.

 The Aurora province suffered the most damage from the typhoon, especially the coastal town of Casiguran.
 The capital of Manila received heavy rain but no significant damage was reported.
 80 percent of the infrastructure was believed to be destroyed at Casiguran (about 2,000 homes).
 A total of over 12,000 homes were damaged.
 The town was isolated from the rest of the area when Utor's wind toppled transmission lines and cut off power.
 158,000 residents were evacuated in southern China.
 Hong Kong was hit by winds of up to 85 km/h while neighbouring Macao was battered with gusts of 70 km/h.
 One person was killed in China, and hundreds of flights were either cancelled or delayed.
 A 190 m long cargo ship was sunk off the coast of Hong Kong due to waves reaching up to 15 m high.
 The crew abandoned the vessel and were saved by rescue workers.